 During the 2008 Presidential election, I saw an increase of well-known Pastors crossing the line from pulpit duty into the arena of politics, including giving endorsements.
 But to make matters worse, some made either derogatory or untrue remarks about Christians that might vote differently than them.

 In 2008 Pastor Jack Hibbs endorsed the far ‘left of the center’ Mitt Romney (a Mormon) while referring to any Christian that did not vote for Romney as being stupid by “taking stupid pills.”
 Then more recently in 2020 Pastor John MacArthur told President Donald Trump, “[A]ny real true believer is going to be on your side in this election,..”

 MacArthur’s political remarks have brought an offense to many Christians.
 To insinuate that ‘how we vote’ is peripherally somehow associated with salvation, or an evidence of salvation (as he promotes Trump) is very unwise.
-The fact is, Trump boasts in being “the most pro-gay president,” and he is only quasi pro-life.
+The fact is, Trump considers it “a great honor” to be ‘the most pro-gay president,’ and he is only quasi pro-life.
 Though Pence seems to be more consistent with Christianity, Pence committed blasphemy in the White House while swearing-in a homosexual who vows to decriminalize homosexuality in the Middle East.